ajaarma/snv/README.md

 ### Step - 1: ###

-	1. Create user defined XML file from input User Configuration flat file and Base-XML file
-	2. UserConfig.txt:
+	1. Edit CONFIG/UserConfig.txt:
    		(a) Add the absolute path prefix for the resources directory with tag: resourceDir.
 		    An example can be seen in CONFIG/Example-UserConfig.txt file.
 		(b) Manually check if datasets corresponding to other field tags are correctly downloaded and put in respective folders.
+	2. Create user defined XML file from input User Configuration flat file and Base-XML file

 ##### Command: #####